 - Any weather hazards in the terminal area (thunderstorms, icing, wind shear, terrain) and contingencies for encountering any of these hazardous conditions.

-- If you have any concern on a possible missed approach, review your missed approach procedure at loud.
+- If you have any concerns about a possible missed approach, review your missed approach procedure out loud.

-- Review the airport diagram for the intended point of runway exit, expected taxi route to parking, and any hot spots that may be encountered.
+- Review the airport diagram for the intended point of exit from the runway, expected taxi route to parking, and any hot spots that may be encountered.

 - Relevant NOTAMs that may affect the arrival.